 Customise your approach to brand suitability

 Brand suitability decisions can — and should be — made on a brand-by-brand basis.
-Seek out digital video solutions to help with brand suitability, such as using YouTube Select, where advertisers can find specific content, channels, and topics that align with their brand values or suitability preferences.
+Seek out digital video content solutions to help with brand suitability, such as using YouTube Select, where advertisers can find specific content, channels, and topics that align with their brand values or suitability preferences.

 Lean into automation for relevance at scale

 Brand suitability tactics such as solely relying on keyword blocking are a blunt tool compared with contextual analysis.
-Controls such as inventory modes, when combined with individual advertiser input, can help mitigate concerns and shift the focus to finding suitable and contextually relevant environments to expand a campaign.
+Controls such as inventory modes, when combined with individual advertiser input, can help mitigate concerns and shift the focus to finding suitable and contextually relevant environments to expand a YouTube campaign.

 Brands that want to have contextual relevance or a deeper association with a creator, community, or cultural moment might want to consider featuring on YouTube mastheads, implementing roadblocks, or partnering with brand-suitable channels through one of our sponsorship packages.
-This provides advertisers with a guaranteed share of voice or inventory around specific content.
+This provides advertisers with a guaranteed share of voice or inventory around specific video content.
 On YouTube, this could be an entire channel, a playlist, or an event.